mvolkmann/blog/src/swift/Navigation.md

 ### Authors tab

-The second tab "Authors" uses a `NavigationStack` to allow the user to select an `Author` from a `List` of `NavigationLink` views.
+The second tab "Authors" is implemented in the file `AuthorListView`.
+It uses a `NavigationStack` to allow the user to select an `Author` from a `List` of `NavigationLink` views.

 <img alt="Authors List" src="/blog/assets/swiftui-navigation-03-authors.png?v={{pkg.version}}" />